furechan/pydev-toy/README.md

 pydev init build dump
 ```

-This project though exploratory may be usefull as a template for a custom workflow
+This project is exploratory and may be usefull as a template for a custom workflow
 if you are not ready to commit to more involved tool chains
 like `poetry`, `pdm`, `hatch`, etc ...